Doctor Who series 11: Casting

 Whittaker at the 2018 San Diego Comic-Con, where she promoted her first full series.

 The series introduced Jodie Whittaker as the Thirteenth Doctor.
 Her predecessor Peter Capaldi departed from his role as the Twelfth Doctor after the tenth series, having played the role for three series.
 His final appearance was in the 2017 Christmas special, "Twice Upon a Time".
 Moffat stated in February 2017 that Chibnall tried to persuade the actor to continue into the eleventh series, but despite this, Capaldi still decided to depart.

 We'll cast the role in the traditional way: write the script, then go and find the best person for that part in that script.
 You couldn't go out and cast an abstract idea...The creative possibilities are endless, but I have a very clear sense of what we're going to do, without even knowing who's going to play the part.

 — —Chris Chibnall, executive producer, on the approach to casting the newest incarnation of the lead character.

 The search for the actor to portray the Thirteenth Doctor, led by Chibnall, began later in 2017 after he completed work on the third series of the ITV series Broadchurch, for which he was also the head writer and executive producer.
 Chibnall had the final say on the actor, although the decision also involved Charlotte Moore and Piers Wenger, the director of content and head of drama for the BBC respectively.
 On 16 July 2017, it was announced after the 2017 Wimbledon Championships men's finals that Whittaker would portray the thirteenth incarnation of the Doctor.

 After the tenth series concluded, it was confirmed that neither Matt Lucas nor Pearl Mackie would be reprising their roles for the eleventh series as companions Nardole and Bill Potts.
 Consequently, the eleventh series introduced a new set of companions, including Bradley Walsh, Tosin Cole, and Mandip Gill as Graham O'Brien, Ryan Sinclair, and Yasmin Khan, respectively.
 Walsh had been a favourite for the role since rumours of his casting began in August 2017.
 Actress Sharon D. Clarke also had a recurring role throughout the series as Graham's wife Grace.

 On 8 March 2018, Alan Cumming announced that he had been cast as King James I in an episode of the series.
 On 25 March, comedian Lee Mack stated that he would make a brief appearance in one episode.
 Shaun Dooley also appeared in the series.
 In a "Coming Soon" vignette during the closing credits of the premiere episode, "The Woman Who Fell to Earth", a number of guest actors appearing in the remaining episodes of the series were shown: Mark Addy, Julie Hesmondhalgh, Shane Zaza, Shobna Gulati, Brett Goldstein, Josh Bowman, Siobhan Finneran, Lois Chimimba, Susan Lynch, Hamza Jeetooa (credited as Hamza Jeetoa), Art Malik, Suzanne Packer, Vinette Robinson, Amita Suman, Ben Bailey Smith, Phyllis Logan, and Chris Noth.
-Other appearances in the season included Kevin Eldon, Matthew Gravelle, Samuel Oatley, Trevor White, Leena Dhingra, and Jonny Dixon.
+Other appearances in the season included Kevin Eldon, Matthew Gravelle, Claudia Jessie, Samuel Oatley, Trevor White, Leena Dhingra, and Jonny Dixon.